Pulse-width modulation: Spectrum

 The resulting spectra (of the three alignments) are similar.
 Each contains a DC component, a base sideband containing the modulating signal, and phase modulated carriers at each harmonic of the frequency of the pulse.
 The amplitudes of the harmonic groups are restricted by a $\sin x / x$ envelope (sinc function) and extend to infinity.
 The infinite bandwidth is caused by the nonlinear operation of the pulse-width modulator.
-In consequence, a digital PWM suffers from aliasing distortion that significantly reduce its applicability for modern communication systems.
+In consequence, a digital PWM suffers from aliasing distortion that significantly reduces its applicability for modern communication systems.
 By limiting the bandwidth of the PWM kernel, aliasing effects can be avoided.

-On the contrary, delta modulation and delta-sigma modulation are random processes that produces a continuous spectrum without distinct harmonics.
+On the contrary, delta modulation and delta-sigma modulation are random processes that produce a continuous spectrum without distinct harmonics.
 While intersective PWM uses a fixed period but a varying duty cycle, the period of delta and delta-sigma modulated PWMs varies in addition to their duty cycle.

 Delta modulation

-Delta modulation produces a PWM signal (magenta in above figure) which changes state whenever its integral (blue) hits the limits (green) surrounding the input (red).
+Delta modulation produces a PWM signal (magenta in the above figure) which changes state whenever its integral (blue) hits the limits (green) surrounding the input (red).

 Asynchronous delta-sigma PWM

-Asynchronous (i.e. unclocked) delta-sigma modulation produces a PWM output (blue in bottom plot) which is subtracted from the input signal (green in top plot) to form an error signal (blue in top plot).
-This error is integrated (magenta in middle plot).
-When the integral of the error exceeds the limits (the upper and lower grey lines in middle plot), the PWM output changes state.
-By integrating the difference of the error with the input signal, delta-sigma modulation shapes noise of the resulting spectrum to be more in higher frequencies above the input signal's band.
+Asynchronous (i.e., unclocked) delta-sigma modulation produces a PWM output (blue in bottom plot) which is subtracted from the input signal (green in top plot) to form an error signal (blue in top plot).
+This error is integrated (magenta in the middle plot).
+When the integral of the error exceeds the limits (the upper and lower grey lines in the middle plot), the PWM output changes state.
+By integrating the difference of the error with the input signal, delta-sigma modulation shapes noise of the resulting spectrum is more concentrated in higher frequencies above the input signal's band.